VR LULLABY MACHINE: A multi-sensory feedback loop controlled by brainwaves

 Poor sleep has been acknowledged as an increasingly prevalent global health concern, however, how to design for promoting sleep is relatively underexplored.
 We propose that neurofeedback technology may potentially facilitate restfulness and sleep onset, and we explore this through the creation and study of Inter-Dream, a novel multi-sensory interactive artistic experience driven by neurofeedback.

 This artwork/research project investigates human-computer integration in relation to pre-sleep.
 We created a feedback loop, forming a cycle of information that is shaped by a collusion between neural function and real-time art.
 The feedback loop involves sight, sound, touch, smell and taste.

-When participants hear and see the audio-visuals, and when they feel, taste and smell the sensory stimuli, this has an impact on their neural function.
+When audiences hear and see the audio-visuals, and when they feel, taste and smell the sensory stimuli, this has an impact on their neural function.
 This impact stimulates new brain function and this changes the audio, visuals, aromas, gustatory and haptic effects.
 Therefore, a cyclical feedback loop is created between the human body and a real-time reactive multi-sensory environment.
-Our studies show that engaging with this system may assist participants to prepare for sleep.
+Our studies show that engaging with this system may assist people to prepare for sleep.

 Andrew Ogburn ~ Music Composer

 Thanks to: Florian ‘Floyd’ Mueller and the Exertion Games Lab, RMIT University